karmakaze/quicklog/README.md

 ### Schema

+Below is the schema for the main `entry` table.
+See [schema.sql](schema.sql) for full details.

 ```
 CREATE TABLE entry (
+  project_id integer     NOT NULL,
-  id        bigserial NOT NULL,
+  seq        bigserial   NOT NULL,
-  published timestamp NOT NULL,
+  published  timestamptz NOT NULL,
   source     varchar     NOT NULL,
   type       varchar     NOT NULL,
   actor      varchar     NOT NULL,
   object     varchar     NOT NULL,
   target     varchar     NOT NULL,
   context    jsonb,
   trace_id   varchar     NOT NULL,
-  span_id   varchar   NOT NULL
+  span_id    varchar     NOT NULL,

+  PRIMARY KEY(project_id, seq)
 );
 ```